shreya21p/DL_LAB/DL_LAB_1/README.md

-# Lab 1 Single Layer Perceptron
+# CS3807 Deep Learning Laboratory - Experiment 1

 This project implements a **Single Layer Perceptron** from scratch using Python.